Zeolite

 3. Water Retention:

-- Zeolite can absorb and hold water, releasing it gradually to plant roots.
+- It can absorb and hold water, releasing it gradually to plant roots.
 This is especially useful in sandy soils or during dry periods.

 4. Reduces Soil Toxicity:

-- Zeolite can bind heavy metals and toxins in the soil, reducing their availability to plants and improving soil health.
+- It can bind heavy metals and toxins in the soil, reducing their availability to plants and improving soil health.

 6. Promotes Microbial Activity:

-- Zeolite provides a habitat for beneficial soil microbes, which play a key role in nutrient cycling and plant health.
+- Provides a habitat for beneficial soil microbes, which play a key role in nutrient cycling and plant health.

 How to Use Zeolite in Gardening